Bayesian Optimization Algorithms for Accelerator Physics: Discussion

 \paragraph{Badger} The Badger package \cite{zhang_badger_2021,zhang_badger_2022}, also developed by the SLAC ML group as a successor to DESY's \textit{Ocelot Optimizer}~\cite{agapov_online_2017}, provides an easy to use graphical user interface for accelerator control rooms to interface with algorithms implemented by Xopt.
 It provides an extendable interface for communicating with a variety of accelerator control systems and can be customized with extensions to provide online analysis of optimization performance and algorithm introspection.

-\paragraph{Optimas} The Optimas package \cite{ferran_pousa_bayesian_2023}, focuses on optimization workflows using numerical simulations on high-performance computing platforms.
+\paragraph{Optimas} The Optimas package \cite{ferran_pousa_bayesian_2023}, focuses on optimization workflows using numerical simulations at varying computational scales, from laptops to high-performance computing platforms.
 Optimas relies on the library libEnsemble \cite{hudson_library_2022} to orchestrate multiple simulations running concurrently as part of the optimization, and to allocate appropriate multi-CPU and multi-GPU resources to each of these simulations (as well as GPU resources, if needed, for the Bayesian optimizer).
+Optimas provides multiple algorithms for parallel parameter exploration and optimization such as single- and multi-objective Bayesian optimization, including multi-fidelity and multi-task options.
+It is also highly interoperable with the Ax library.
 Optimas has been used on large-scale clusters such as Perlmutter (NERSC) and JUWELS (JSC), and is developed by a collaboration between DESY, Lawrence Berkeley National Laboratory, and Argonne National Laboratory.
-Similarly to Xopt, Optimas supports several well-known optimization methods, including Bayesian optimization methods.

 \paragraph{APSopt} The APSopt package \cite{kuklev_apsopt_2023} is being developed by the APS accelerator physics and operations group to integrate internally and externally developed BO, RL, and classical methods into a robustly tested tool for both API-based use by physics experts and GUI-only use by operators.
 It aims to provide a coherent optimization environment through a number of advanced features for data management, distributed client-server operation, automatic initialization with machine-tuned algorithms, parameter hints, and human-in-the-loop interactive model review and refinement.
 It has been experimentally tested in the APS injector, APS storage ring, NSLS-II storage ring, Fermilab IOTA/FAST complex, and is being used extensively for the APS-Upgrade commissioning.